 Whole life insurance policies guarantee the death benefit as well as the premiums.
 With other types of “permanent” insurance, the death benefit may be guaranteed, or the premium may be guaranteed—but not both.
 No other type of life insurance policy has as many guarantees as whole life insurance.

-Unlike term policies, whole life policies offer a range of living benefits that don’t necessarily eat into the policy’s death benefit.
-See below for the advantages of “supercharged” dividend-paying whole life policies.
+Unlike term policies, whole life policies offer a range of living benefits.
+There are also little-known “supercharged” dividend-paying whole life policies, which you’ll learn more about below.

-Term life insurance does not build cash value, which is a form of savings with highly competitive growth and oodles of tax advantages.
+Term life insurance does not build cash value.
 Whole life insurance does build cash value, and the growth of your cash value is guaranteed.
+And whole life insurance comes with numerous tax advantages.

 You wouldn’t normally take out a life insurance policy intending to cancel it a few years down the road, but sometimes that happens.
 If you cancel your term policy, that’s it.
 You cancel, you’re done.
 When you cancel a whole life policy, the cash value, if any, will be returned to you—so you’ll have something to show for all those premium payments you made.